MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/solidworks.md

 ## Save an assembly as a part

-Another technique is to save the 3D model assembly as a part file (.asm &rarr; .prt).
-When you do this, you can choose to hide internal geometry, which increases the performance of your 3D model and also helps maintain confidentiality about the inner workings of your designs.
+Another technique is to save the 3D object assembly as a part file (.asm &rarr; .prt).
+When you do this, you can choose to hide internal geometry, which increases the performance of your 3D object and also helps maintain confidentiality about the inner workings of your designs.

 1. Select the master assembly (or a subassembly), and then select **File** > **Save As**.